You want to turn your blog into a business, but it feels like you just don’t have enough time for that.

-Secondly, if your business is new, you should not waste your time doing A/B testing or optimizing your copy.
+Also, if you’re a beginner, you should not waste your time doing A/B testing or optimizing your copy on your landing page.

-That’s advanced stuff.
-Do what works for your level.
-You don’t have a team, big money to spend on ads and the same skills someone with 10 years experience have.
+You don’t have a team, thousands of dollars to spend on ads and the same skills someone with 10 years experience has.

 If you just started blogging, you probably think you need a lot of time to finish some of your tasks.

-But almost no one talks about customers and revenue.
+But almost nobody talks about customers and revenue.
 Why?
-Because it’s easier to hide your real progress behind fake numbers.
+Because it’s easy to hide your real progress behind fake numbers.